Be sure to catch up on any messages you missed of this series exploring where God wants to take us as a church in these uncertain times.

 - Multiplying Community – As a church planted by a church planted by a church, we aim to continue to grow one small group at a time.

-- Vineyard Community – We have a rich heritage of spiritual wisdom summarized in such phrases as “Do What The Father Is Doing” and “Faith Is Spelled R-I-S-K”.
+- Pentecost Driven Community – We have a rich heritage of spiritual wisdom summarized in such phrases as “Do What The Father Is Doing” and “Faith Is Spelled R-I-S-K”.